FAQs

 If you are unable to keep an appointment booked online, cancel it at least 24 hours in advance through the online booking system or notify us by email.
 Patients who do not keep an appointment or cancel less than 24 hours before the scheduled appointment will be charged 50% of the cost of the appointment.
 You will be required to sign a cancellation form at your first appointment.

-At aboutchiro, please come to the clinic 10 minutes before your scheduled treatment appointment; 15 minutes are recommended for new patients.
-All new patients must fill out a number of documents so that Mr. Hender can understand their health history.
-So please come to the practice in good time to fill out the forms.
-Please bring any previous MRIs, X-rays, and/or reports to your appointment.
-It is recommended that you wear clothing that is free to move so that Mr. Hender can work easily.
+At aboutchiro, please arrive at the clinic 10 minutes prior to your scheduled treatment appointment, 15 minutes is recommended for new patients.
+All new patients will need to fill out some paperwork so that Mr. Hender can understand your health history.
+So please come to the office early to fill out the forms.
+Please bring any previous MRIs, x-rays and/or reports to your appointment.
+It is recommended that you wear clothing that can move freely so that Mr. Hender can work easily.

 There are many different definitions of chiropractic, depending on who you ask and where they trained.
 For us, chiropractic is a hands-on approach that supports the body’s natural ability to heal.
 Our work usually focuses on identifying dysfunction or “tender points” in the spine, and we often use spinal manipulations or “adjustments” to restore healthy motion and function in these spinal segments.
 Because each spinal segment is connected to different systems in the body, treating the spine can influence overall health in many ways.